-- This is a reading-intensive class so a high priority will be placed on the quality of preparation, participation, and thus also attendance (30%).
-To ensure careful preparation, there will be regular, unannounced, quizzes held in class based on the readings, or, students will be asked to submit, normally no later than midnight Sunday (otherwise by announcement), a 300-500 word summary of the major arguments being articulated in the major reading, and identify major fault lines and competing perspectives.
-The weeks in which these short essays will be required will be announced in class, on canvas, and placed in the reading schedule; so pay attention! - Multiple choice in class & take-home essay mid-term exam (30%); see class schedule for details. - Multiple choice and short answer final exam (40%); see class schedule for details.
+• This is a reading-intensive class so a high priority will be placed on the quality of preparation, participation, and thus also attendance (30%).
+To ensure careful preparation, students will be expected to submit, normally no later than midnight Sunday (otherwise by announcement), a 750-1,000 word summary of the major arguments being articulated in the major reading(s), and identify major fault lines and competing perspectives.
+The weeks in which these short

+- essays will be required will be announced in class, on canvas, and placed in the reading schedule; so pay attention! - Multiple choice in class & take-home essay mid-term exam (30%); see class schedule for details. - Multiple choice and short answer final exam (40%); see class schedule for details.